dotn8/dotnet-dev-docker/README.md

-# msbuild-docker
+# dotnet-dev-docker

-Dockerized .NET build tools
+This repository contains multiple dockerized tools for .NET developers.